sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/available/certification-signed-off.md

 ## Event Context

 This event is triggered when a certification is signed-off and moves to End status.
-Not to be confused with campaign end / expiration
+This is not to be confused with Campaign End/Expiration.

 This is an example input from this trigger: